adarshsingh-1/learn-java/README.md

 # Java Practice

 This repository contains my Java practice programs, notes, and mini-projects.
-It is organized topic-wise, starting from basics and covering Object-Oriented Programming (OOP).
+It is organised by topic, starting from basics and covering Object-Oriented Programming (OOP).

 ## Contents
 - Basics (Hello World, syntax, input/output)